-Can you believe that it was 10 years ago that little Tim from Braid graced our screens.
-This time travelling tinker was soon followed by the unnamed Spelunker in Spelunky, Josef from Machinarium and the little boy from Limbo.
+Can you believe that it was 10 years ago that little Tim from Braid graced our screens?
+This time-traveling tinker was soon followed by the unnamed Spelunker in Spelunky, Josef from Machinarium and the little boy from Limbo.
 Their popularity opened the flood gate to a whole host of colourful characters that included Meat Boy, Isaac, Minecraft Steve and Gomez from Fez.

 Gaming mascots have been around since the dawn of video games and have included Mario on the Nintendo, Sonic on Sega, Zool on Amiga or Atari and Bubsy on PC to name a few.
-In the last two decade alone we have see Crash Bandicoot, Spyro, Master Chief and Lara Croft.
-We couldn’t move for characters jostling for our attention, whether we were solving puzzles on an PlayStation or off to play UK casino games.
+In the last two decades alone we have seen Crash Bandicoot, Spyro, Master Chief and Lara Croft.

 The more you explore Hallow Nest, the more you fall in love with Hollow Knight.
 The game is truly stunning from its dark and atmospheric graphics to its deep story and ancient lore.
 No matter which direction you choose, there is always something to see.
 Hollow Knight’s simple yet haunting look makes him a perfect gaming mascot.